Houseboats and Shikaras

 Riding Sikhara - a very special way of life on Dal Lake

-Shikaras, the Kashmiri canoes, is nessessary means for transportation, as the river Jhelum (or Vitasta) runs through the city and lakes covers large parts of Srinagar and it's surroundings.
+Shikaras, the Kashmiri canoes, is a nessessary means for transportation, as the river Jhelum (or Vitasta) runs through the city and lakes covers large parts of Srinagar and it's surroundings.
 Vendors offering all kinds of goods, are on the lake all day long.
 As a tourist it can be difficult to go anywhere without being followed by several boats.
 You may work out an agreement with your host to protect you from the vendors, so you can enjoy your stay.

 It is a fairly well known fact, that Jewish tribes has settled in this area long before the birth of Christ.
 Kashmir was considered the real "Paradise on Earth", "The Promised Land" - "The Land of Milck and Honey".